puppetlabs/pe_lab_tests/README.md

 4. **Runs Specs** - Executes the specified spec file using RSpec
 5. **Reports Results** - Shows test output and exit status

+⚠️ **WARNING** ⚠️
+Step 2 involves wiping out any previous copies of this project in the remote home directory in order to ensure that the latest version is used.

+In the special case that you are running the dev environment tests from the dev environment itself, this project will delete itself.
+To get around this problem, just clone to a directory other than the home directory.

 #### Spec Files

 All specs run by this project are in [`spec/localhost`](spec/localhost).
 This is to separate serverspec tests from unit tests run with `pdk test unit`.